karshrao/VIView/README.txt

 * All loads are constant RC loads and the spark gap voltage threshold is hard-coded to model air -- please feel free to change this in the back-end for other gases

-* cable inputs should have non-zero inputs otherwise singularities will occur
+* Cable inputs should have non-zero inputs otherwise singularities will occur

 * Loads have 0 length -- they are used as BCs between each cable element.
 As such, cable-cable interfaces have an implied load of [R,C] = [0,0]